 It can be anything, but the definitions are so loose and mean different things to different people.
 Adults know it as sending suggestive images to one another, and children understand it as a bit of both.

-‘Sexting’ is one of the most talked about challenges in schools at the moment, how difficult do you think it is for a child to talk to someone about it?
+How difficult do you think it is for a child or young person to talk to someone about sexting?

 I think there are far too many scare tactics at the moment, there are far too many children who think if they engage in this activity it’s the end of the world and they are doomed.

 I think teachers need to be supportive and understand or empathise with how the child must be feeling.

 What advice would you give to teachers and parents on how to talk to children and young people about sexting and image sharing?